DavidTimi1/Merry-christmas/README.md

 - Special thanks to the contributors and maintainers of this project.
 - Icons and images used in the project are sourced from various free resources.

----

-Feel free to customize and expand upon this template to better suit your project's needs!